|

 seemed lovely to my eyes; some had to be built where no zoning

 existed at all.
-Seaside Florida is an example.
+The new village of Seaside Florida is such an example.

 A few environmental groups had published glowing reports of